Tutorial 11: Reporting

 Report by type

-To be able to report floor areas by usage type, you'll extend the floorBottom rule with the argument type.
-Depending on this type, the area is reported to the corresponding usage type, denoted by GFA.usagetype.
-By using the prefix GFA, the report statistics will display the individual usage types as well as the summed total GFA.
-Also, you can assign different colors depending on the usage type to visualize their function in the generated model (Red: Retail, Green: Office, Blue: Residential).
+To be able to report floor areas by usage type, the floorBottom rule is extended with the argument type.
+Depending on the type, the area is reported to the corresponding usage type, indicated by GFA.usagetype.
+By using the prefix GFA, the report statistics display the individual usage types as well as the summed total GFA.
+Also, you can assign different colors depending on the usage type to visualize their function in the generated model (Red: Retail, Green: Office, Blue: Residential):.

 FloorBottom(type) -->